Billionaire aims to jump-start search for alien life and rewrite rules of space exploration

 “We formed a little workshop around this idea: Can we design a low-cost, privately funded mission to Enceladus, which can be launched relatively soon?”
 Milner said.
 It would be the first private mission ever to deep space.

-Now the answer to Milner's question is starting to take shape.
+Now the answer to Milner's question is taking shape.
 In September, Breakthrough quietly signed an agreement with NASA in which the space agency will provide access to its space-exploration expertise, “establishing a collaborative partnership and cooperating on Breakthrough’s implementation of its privately funded flyby Enceladus Mission.”

 David Schurr, the NASA manager who handled the agency’s side of the agreement, says the agency will provide access to its brain trust, “providing expert reviewers and feedback on their design.”
 The details of that design are still up in the air, but the foundation has already established basic principles.
 The probe will have to be small, so it can launch at high speed on an affordable rocket, and it will be specialized, so it can focus on its single target and its single goal.